JonhAlva/BlackJack-Simple-Game/README.md

 🕹️ Version 1.2 📅 May 28 / 2025
 - Fixed issue where the dealer would take another card when already winning with the highest score.

+🕹️ Version 1.3 📅 June 2 / 2025
+- Added the ability to type a player's name!

 >###### 📬 Suggestions